lincolnloop/django-geotagging/docs/INSTALL.rst

 Installation
 ============

-This documentation explains how to setup geotags with the demo project that come with its.
+This documentation explains how to setup geotags with the demo project that comes with it.
 If you are interested to use geotags directly in you own project I would recommend to read also this documentation :

 * Create a virtual env ::